-The Service Dogs Act and Service Dogs Qualification Regulations (0.3 MB) complement the Blind Persons’ Rights Act by providing Albertans with disabilities, using qualified service dogs, the same right of access to public places.
+The Service Dogs Act and Service Dogs Qualification Regulations (PDF, 0.3 MB) complement the Blind Persons’ Rights Act by providing Albertans with disabilities, using qualified service dogs, the same right of access to public places.

-Under the Service Dogs Act and Service Dogs Qualification Regulations (0.3 MB), qualified service dog teams must be allowed access to any location where the general public is allowed.
+Under the Service Dogs Act and Service Dogs Qualification Regulations (PDF, 0.3 MB), qualified service dog teams must be allowed access to any location where the general public is allowed.
 This Act only applies to dogs and not any other type of animal.

 Get a service dog